 - Break down your budget for each holiday:

-- If it's a holiday that requires gifts, decide how many people you are buying gifts for, and how much you expect to spend on each person (find a range suggestion HERE).
+- If it's a holiday that requires gifts, decide how many people you are buying gifts for, and how much you expect to spend on each person (check out our gift range suggestions).

 - Calculate your travel expenses as accurately as possible, taking into effect inflating gas prices.
-We have lots of great tips on preparing for travel that you definitely don't want to miss out on!
+We have lots of great tips for preparing to travel that you definitely don't want to miss out on!

 - Plan your holiday entertaining food/decor in advance.
 This may be a little hard, but use your best guess on what all you would need.
 Try your best to calculate the cost of cooking the big meal and any other food that you may have.
-Get some great tips for entertaining on a budget HERE!
+Read on for these great tips for entertaining on a budget!

 - Add each of those three factors up, and now you have your total budget for that specific holiday.
 Do this for each individual holiday you need extra budgeted money for.
 (This is NOT for small holidays!
 Work small holidays into your regular monthly budget using self-control.
 This should ONLY be for the big ones like Christmas and Thanksgiving, if you travel.)